• Skip to primary navigation

 Inexpensive and Effective Homemade Leather Cleaner Recipe

-Modified: Jun 10, 2015 by Vanessa Goodpaster-Beaty · This post may contain affiliate links · 27 Comments
+Modified: Aug 13, 2025 by Vanessa Goodpaster-Beaty · This post may contain affiliate links · 27 Comments

-If you have leather furniture you probably already know how difficult it can be to keep it clean and shining.
+If you have leather furniture, you probably already know how difficult it can be to keep it clean and shining.
 While there are many leather cleaners and wipes on the market to help you, these can get pretty expensive, particularly if you have a lot of leather to clean.

 There is a great homemade recipe for leather cleaner that not only cleans but also conditions your leather to keep it healthier.
-This is a great recipe for those of you who use wood heat or have forced heat air in your homes and it works really well on leather car seats and even those great leather jackets that you have hanging in the closet.
+This is a great recipe for those of you who use wood heat or have forced heat air in your homes, and it works really well on leather car seats and even those great leather jackets that you have hanging in the closet.

 The recipe is simple.
 You just need: